 Are you wondering how to floss with braces?
 Cleaning around those wires and brackets can be a pain, but oral hygiene is more important than ever during orthodontic treatment.
 Braces provide lots of hiding places for bacteria, so you need to do a thorough job of cleaning them.

-Fortunately, with the right products and technique, you can soon master the art of cleaning between your teeth with braces.
+Fortunately, with the right products and techniques, you can soon master the art of cleaning between your teeth with braces.
 We're going to look at some products that might help, including: